mosip/documentation/docs/Registration-Client-Setup.md

 |2|	mosip.reg.mdm.server.port=8080	| To run the MDM service in local machine's port |

-# Real biometric service installation to windows
+# Biometric service installation to windows

-Please refer to the detailed [**Real Biometrics Service Integration**](Registration-client---Real-bio-metric-service-integration.md)
+Please refer to the detailed [**Biometrics Service Integration**](Registration-Client-Biometrics-Service-Integration.md)

 **Network Connectivity Check:**
 Registration client verifies the below-configured URL to check whether the system is in online or not.
 The application uses this URL to perform the health check before communicating with the external services.